edumigueis/maze-backtracking/README.md

 > A maze solver algorithm using backtracking.

 This project was made for Data Structures II subject.
-It presentes a text file reader, that reads a maze composed of # characters(wall), blank spaces (path), S(end) and I(start).
+It presentes a text file reader, that reads a maze composed of # characters(wall), blank spaces (path), an S character(end) and an I character(start).
 Then, the algorithm is capable of finding paths that solve the maze, or detecting a maze with no solution.
 This project uses backtracking with stacking as its main algorithm.

 ![](header.png)